 Experts from The Northern Trust Institute offer strategies to prepare for the new year.

-2021 has been another year of momentous change, motivating many of the families we work with to reflect on their lives and reevaluate their long-term wealth plan.
-We asked our experts at The Northern Trust Institute, “What is one thing you would advise our clients to do prior to the end of 2021 to best position themselves in the new year?”
+This year we continue our holiday tradition of asking our experts at The Northern Trust Institute, “What is one thing you would advise our clients to do in order to best position themselves in the new year?”

 Pam Lucina, Chief Fiduciary Officer and President of The Northern Trust Institute